meeradshenoy/mickey-flutter/README.md

 ## Features

-- **Voice Recognition:** Micky can listen to your voice commands and convert them into text.
+- **Voice Recognition:** Micky uses the `speech_to_text` library for voice recognition, allowing it to listen to your voice commands and convert them into text.
 - **ChatGPT Integration:** Utilizes OpenAI's ChatGPT API to generate responses based on user input.
-- **Voice Responses:** Micky responds to your commands with voice-generated responses using Flutter TTS.
+- **Voice Responses:** Micky responds to your commands with voice-generated responses using the `flutter_tts` library for text-to-speech.
 - **Animated Assistant Icon:** The assistant icon animates based on its activity.

 ## Prerequisites